TRANSCRIBING VIOLIN MUSIC FOR CELLO

 The main problem with transcriptions from the viola repertoire is that the viola is at its richest and most melodic in the lower registers whereas the cello is at its richest and most singing in the medium and higher registers.
 This is why violists play Schubert’s Arpeggione Sonata at exactly the same pitch as cellists even though the viola is tuned an octave higher than the cello.
 This choice keeps them in their (easy) lower register whereas we cellists play it in our (excruciatingly hard) high register.
 If we were to play the Arpeggione in the equivalent (low) register as violists, it would be infinitely easier but we would sound like the elephant trying to do the acrobatic circus act that we mentioned above in relation to the Paganini Variations on One String from the violin repertoire.

-In other words, if we play viola pieces in the same key as them but one octave lower, we will often be in a register that is too low for the cello to really sing comfortably.
-For this reason, when transcribing viola pieces we will probably want to play them at the same pitch as the original or at least transpose them up into a higher key.
-Playing them at the same pitch will normally be simply too high: when the viola goes up to the octave above their A string we would need to go up to two octaves above ours.
-This is incomparably more difficult and not usually practical.
-If we however transpose the key up a fifth (which brings the music down a fourth) then we can preserve the identical use of three of the open strings (the top 3 cello strings corresponding to the bottom three viola strings) while the top viola string would correspond to the octave harmonic on the cello A string.
+In other words, if we play viola pieces in the same key as them but one octave lower, the transposition task is very easy but we will often be in a register that is too low for the cello to really sing comfortably in.
+For this reason, when transcribing viola pieces we will probably want to transpose them up into a higher key.
+Playing them in the same key and at the same pitch will normally be simply too high: when the viola goes up to the octave above their A-string we would need to go up to two octaves above our open A-string.
+This is incomparably more difficult and usually impractical.
+If we however transpose the key up a fifth (which brings the music down a fourth) then we can preserve the identical use of three of the open strings (with the top three cello strings now corresponding to the bottom three viola strings) while the top viola string would correspond to the octave harmonic on the cello A string.
 This would seem like a good compromise.
 Doing this, we would never need the low C string notes at all in our viola transcriptions, as the G string corresponds to the viola bottom (C) string.
-Curiously, we find this identical situation when we play violin music transposed a simple octave down, as here also, the cello G string corresponds to the violin’s bottom (G) string.
+Curiously, we find this identical situation when we play violin music transposed a simple octave down (in the original key), as here also, the cello G string corresponds to the violin’s bottom (G) string.

 Let’s look now at a detailed example: the Telemann Viola Concerto.
 The highest note in the original viola part is a G, almost 2 octaves above the cello’s open A string.
 This note is used often and in extended melodic passages, of three of the concertos four movements.
 The lowest note in the original version is a C (a fourth above the cello’s open G string).
 This register seems unnecessarily – and uncomfortably – high.
-So, we will need to transpose the piece down.
+If we keep it in the same key as the viola but play it one octave lower, then we will spend an awful lot of time in the “grunting register” as can be seen by playing the cellofun published version in this key.
+So, we will need to transpose this piece into a different key in which the cello’s notes are somewhere between these two extremes of “too low”(one octave lower than the viola) and “too high” (same pitch as the viola).

-In order to use the most open string equivalents possible, we can start by trying a transposition up a 5th, from G major into D major.
+In order to use the most open string equivalents possible, we can start by trying a transposition up a fifth, from G major into D major.
 Because we are coming from one octave below, this means that the music will sound (after this transposition), one fourth lower than the original, rather than one fifth higher.
 This will make our highest note the D, a fourth above the octave harmonic on the A string, and our lowest note will be an open G string.
-This is starting to look like a reasonable range.
+This is starting to look like a reasonable range and, in fact, this is a good register for the cello transcription of this piece.

 PROBLEMS COMMON TO TRANSCRIPTIONS FROM BOTH VIOLIN AND VIOLA

 For both violinists and violists, the left hand covers a range of a fourth without needing to shift.
-When we cellists use thumbposition, our hand covers an identical range, however, thumbposition is unfortunately usually only practical in the higher fingerboard regions.
-In the Neck Region therefore, the cellist’s left hand however only covers a range of a third and this means that, when playing violin and viola music we can find ourselves sometimes faced with some very uncomfortable passages hand – especially in the lower positions where we can’t use the thumb.
+When we cellists use thumbposition, our hand covers an identical range, however, thumbposition is, unfortunately, usually quite strained in the lower fingerboard regions (see Thumbposition In The Neck Region).
+Because the cellist’s left hand only covers a range of a third, when playing violin and viola music we can find ourselves often faced with some very uncomfortable passages for the hand – especially in the lower positions in situations for which we can’t use the thumb.

 Rather than struggling unsuccessfully (and unnecessarily), we may prefer to simply change the occasional note: